 Emergency & Disaster Global Health Fellowship Program

-The Emergency & Disaster Global Health Fellowship Program is a two-year, Texas Medical Board-accredited multidisciplinary experience offered by the Department of Emergency Medicine and the Division of Emergency & Disaster Global Health at UT Southwestern.
+The Emergency & Disaster Global Health Fellowship Program is a two-year, Texas Medical Board-approved multidisciplinary program offered by the Department of Emergency Medicine and the Division of Emergency Services, Disaster, and Global Health at UT Southwestern.

 Why Train at UT Southwestern